compsoc-ssc/compsocssc/README.md

 6. Create some dummy data if you want to.
 7. Head on to *localhost:8000* to use the website!

+## Styling

+The project uses Sass for the styles.
+All the Sass lives in (HA!) /static/sass.
+If editing the Sass, make sure you only compile main.scss in the Sass folder and nothing else.
+We recommend either CodeKit to watch for changes to the Sass and JavaScript but the Sass gem's watch method should work as well.

 ## License

 ```text